TritonDataCenter/rfd/rfd/0067/README.md

 | --------- | ------- | ----- |
 | gz-tools  | ???     | Note that 'gz-tools' includes "[/mnt]/usbkey/scripts" updates. |

-TODO: update from working notes
+TODO: sdcadm.git:lib/headnode.js will be the authority

 ## imgapi